maxwellfoley/qihardware.org/README.md

 ## Qi Hardware

-### Bringing Together Software, Hardware, Crypto & People to Grow the Commons.
+### Growing the Commons by bringing together People in Software, Hardware & Crypto.

 Please contribute to this project by cloning this repo, or sending PRs to help improve it.